PradeepSahhu/PradeepSahhu/README.md

 --->

 ## Skills
+- Frontend:
+  > HTML
+  > CSS
-- Frontend: > HTML > CSS > JAVASCRIPT
+  > JAVASCRIPT
+  > Bootstrap
+- Backend:
+  > Node
-- Backend: > Node > npm module
+   > npm module
+   > Express
+  > EJS
+- Database:
-- Database: > Mongoosedb
+   > Mongoosedb
+- Python

+ ## Learning
+ - C++
+ - Korean
+ - DSA
+ - OOP

  ## About me
 - Development is the path of continuous Learning, we can never satisfy from our knowledge. our knowledge is worth only when we can create something.
 - There is no perfect way, perfect answer, perfect life **and No Perfect Code**.
 - Communication is the key, make friends and develop your skills.

-For now, I am learning and crating new things which gives me the satisfaction.
+For now, I am learning and crating programs which may benefit our society, i am always ready to support and comtribute in such programs.
+### Contact Information
 - [twitter](https://twitter.com/Pradeepsahu__)
 - [instagram](https://www.instagram.com/pradeep_sahhu/)